joshtynjala/actionscript-3.0-developers-guide/display/working-with-geometry/using-rectangle-objects.md

     trace(rect1); // (x=20, y=30, w=100, h=50)

 As the following code shows, when you change the `left` or `top` property of a Rectangle object, the rectangle is repositioned.
-The rectangle’s `x` and `y` properties match the `left` and `top` properties, respectively.
+The rectangle's `x` and `y` properties match the `left` and `top` properties, respectively.
 However, the position of the lower-left corner of the Rectangle object does not change, so it is resized.